FigueroaCode/Shorthand/README.md

-This plugin allows users to use shorthand notation, and expand it into common Java loops.
+This plugin allows users to use shorthand notation, and expand it into functional Java codes.

 To convert a shorthand phrase into functional code, select the text and press Alt-X.